© Mr.smith Chetanachan | Dreamstime.com

 Tonsil Stone Symptoms

 Most people who get tonsil stones from time to time are already aware they have them, but if you’ve never seen or felt them in your own tonsils, they may be hiding.
 In fact, there may even be a possibility that stones have dislodged from your tonsils by themselves and you’ve swallowed or rinsed them away without even realizing.
-The following symptoms, according to Medical News Today, may serve as clues:
+The following symptoms may serve as clues:

 - Bad breath